ambitioninc/django-entity/README.md

 ## A Use Case
 Imagine that you have a Django project that defines many types of groupings of your users.
 For example, let's say in your enterprise project, you allow users to define their manager, their company position, and their regional branch location.
 Similarly, let's say that you have an app that can email groups of users based on their manager (or anyone who is under the managers of that manager), their position, or their region.
 This email app would likely have to know application-specific modeling of these relationships in order to be built.
 Similarly, doing things like querying for all users under a manager hierachy can be an expensive lookup depending on how it is modeled.

 Using Django Entity, the email app could be written to take an Entity model rather than having to understand the complex relationships of each group.
-The Entity model passed to the email app could be a CompanyPosition model, and the get_sub_entities().is_type(ContentType.objects.get_for_model(User)) would return all of the User models under that CompanyPosition model.
+The Entity model passed to the email app could be a CompanyPosition model, and the get_sub_entities().is_any_type(ContentType.objects.get_for_model(User)) would return all of the User models under that CompanyPosition model.
 This allows the email app to be completely segregated from how the main project defines its relationships.
 Similarly, the query to obtain all User models under a CompanyPosition could be much more efficient than querying directly from the project (depending on how the project has its models structured).

 ## Getting Started - Configuring Entity Syncing
 ### Basic Use Case